-Abbey Road opens with the lead single “Come Together,” – the first Beatles song I came to love as a child, when listening to 1 (2000), an album my mother would constantly play.
-Lennon’s whisper of “shoot” is actually Lennon saying, “shoot me,” followed by a hand-clap, in which McCartney’s elevating thick bass line muffles out “me.”
-It is followed by the best George Harrison Beatles song, “Something.”
-It includes very warm vocals and smooth organ playing from Billy Preston, which overshadows Lennon’s piano playing.
-Frank Sinatra called it “the greatest love song ever written” and he certainly wasn’t wrong.
-Then comes the quirky and ever-glorious Moog synthy “Maxwell’s Silver Hammer,” which then transitions into the Beatles echoing a Zappa doop-wop on “Oh!
-Darling.”
-It also echoes some early Beatles rhythm and blues/early rock n’ roll songs.
-Even Ringo gets to sing the brilliantly deep “Octopus’s Garden.”
-The Beatles aka King Crimson, later pioneer progressive rock on the bluesy “I Want You (She’s So Heavy),” with a repetitive guitar riff and white noise from the Moog synthesizer, which has a powerful effect on the piece.
-The song ends abrupt, after leaving you hypnotic.
-The group later shows up the Beach Boys in harmony and makes Beethoven rollover on the harpsichord with “Because.”
+The group later shows up the Beach Boys and makes Beethoven rollover on the harpsichord with the harmonically complex “Because.”
 On side two, there is an epic medley, which starts off with the punchy honky-tonk piano driven “You Never Give Me Your Money,” which sounds like a later McCartney solo number.
-It is followed by the mellow psychedelic “Sun King,” a track similar to “Because,” in an exotic harmony.
-Then comes the Harry Nilsson influenced “Mean Mr Mustard.”
+It is followed by the mellow psychedelic “Sun King,” a track similar to “Because,” but in an exotic harmony.
+Then comes the Harry Nilsson-influenced “Mean Mr Mustard.”
 “Polythene Pam” picks up the energy during the medley with Lennon’s singing and Harrison’s assertive guitar work.
-The guitar boogie “She Came In Through The Bathroom Window,” oddly has McCartney playing lead guitar and Harrison playing bass – usually its the other way around.
-The pleasant “Golden Slumbers,” which has McCartney’s vocals greatly emphasized, as it shares a similar melody to the symphonic “Carry That Weight,” which includes vigorous brass during the bridge, as it also reprises the opener of the medley.
+The guitar boogie “She Came In Through The Bathroom Window,” oddly has McCartney playing lead guitar and Harrison playing bass—it’s usually the other way around.
+The pleasant “Golden Slumbers,” which has McCartney’s vocals are greatly emphasized on shares a similar melody to the symphonic “Carry That Weight,” which includes layers of vigorous brass during the bridge, as it also reprises the opener of the medley.
 The title of the closer, “The End” isn’t the only sign of the band departing.
-You can tell in the recording especially in the harmony section, it’s the band saying goodbye; it sounds more of a farewell than “Sgt.
+You can tell in the recording especially in the harmony section, it’s the band saying goodbye; it sounds more like the real band saying farewell than “Sgt.
 Pepper’s Lonely Hearts Club Band (Reprise)” did.
 After the energetic but depressing closing track, “The End” the group left another hidden track, “Her Majesty,” but this time instead of it being obnoxiously freighting like it was before, it’s simply charming.https://www.youtube.com/watch?v=12R4FzIhdoQIt might be the most iconic Beatles album cover, but its certainty not their best album.
 The Beatles had a good run throughout the sixties, but since they started experimenting with their sound in the mid-sixties, each member started separating themselves and came to the realization that their material was more noteworthy than the other, which hurts the album.
 They were still young and optimistic, but not for Beatles material.
 This was the end.
 Truly.